 Detoxification refers to the process of withdrawal from an addictive substance.
-Withdrawal can cause emotional and physical discomfort, which is why substance abusers who try to quit on their own are often unsuccessful.
+Withdrawal can cause emotional and physical discomfort, which is why people with substance use disorders who try to quit on their own are often unsuccessful.
 However, supervised detox can help you begin your path to sobriety as comfortably and quickly as possible.
 Think of it as a way to “kick start” your recovery!

 Understanding the Detox Process